 It was a flashing icon in system tray that caught my attention, and I sheepishly clicked over to chat, wondering just how long it had been blinking at me.

-There, tinted cyan, was a message amid the general stream of chatter in the room, was a private message.
+There, tinted cyan amid the general stream of chatter in the room, was a private message.
 With a force of will, I crunched my mind back into gear, and read to understand.

 Peter_P pages, “Hey, you okay?” to you.